-This course is structured as one companion and complementary to Practice Court 3, and in doing so stimulates actual practice.
+This course is structured as one companion and complementary to Practice Court 3, and in doing so simulates actual practice.
+It is limited to 20 students.
 As lawyers prepare for the final trial in a case, many preliminary matters occur, including the use of negotiation and mediation.
-This course will examine those processes in detail and consider their use at each stage of the pretrial process, as well as the use in attempting a final resolution or settlement in advance of the trial.
-Students must be enrolled in Practice Court or have taken Practice Court to be eligible to take this course.
-Additional information about the course and the instructor will be provided to those students who are eligible to take the course.
+This course will examine those processes in detail and consider their use at each stage of the pretrial process, as well as use in attempting a final resolution or settlement in advance of the trial.
+Students must be enrolled in Practice Court or have taken the course.